AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/content-fragments-target.md

    >[!NOTE]
    >
-   >The actual actions shown will be dependent on the status of your fragment and related assets.
+   >The actual actions shown are dependent on the status of your fragment and related assets.
    >
-   >If everything has already been published, and nothing has been modified since, then this step will be passed over.
+   >If everything has already been published, and nothing has been modified since, then this step is passed over.

    >[!NOTE]
    >